IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.3.
 GUMBALL WIDGET
 Some Grasshopper preview items can display gum-balls.
 To know which ones, it helps to distinguish referenced Rhino data from picked Grasshopper data.

 Specifying either picked-objects or referenced-objects starts in the Grasshopper interface.
 When the user chooses to add to a geometry collection, Grasshopper prompts the user to use Rhino to specify a geometry item.
 It lets the user include one or more existing Rhino objects in the collection by reference.
-In this discussion, “referenced objects” refer to these.
+In this discussion, “referenced data” refer to these.
 Grasshopper also allows the user to add items by dynamically picking new coordinates as a set of raw geometry data.
-The Grasshopper definition stores this geometry data set, which we call here a “picked object”.
+The Grasshopper definition stores this geometry data set, which we call here “picked data”.

-Referenced and picked objects alike act as source data to the Grasshopper definition.
+Referenced and picked data alike act as input sources to the Grasshopper definition.
 The Grasshopper definition acts on the combined source data to produce calculated geometrical objects.
 The Grasshopper definition stores the instructions for calculated results from the source data.
 It does not store the calculated geometrical results themselves.

-In Rhino, gum-ball widgets enable mouse manipulations of object positions, sizes and orientations.
-Rhino's gum-ball widgets manipulate existing Rhino objects stored in its file.
+In Rhino, gum-ball widgets enable mouse manipulations of geometry position, size and orientation.
+Rhino's gum-ball widgets manipulate existing Rhino geometry stored in its file.
 Similarly, Grasshopper's gumball widgets allow mouse-manipulation of data stored directly in Grasshopper.
 Thus, Grasshopper's gumball widgets appear under two conditions.
 The Grasshopper “Gumballs” display toggle must rest in its highlighted, enabled state.
 This display toggle appears under the “Display” menu in Grasshopper.
-The geometry selected in Grasshopper must include at least one picked object.
+The geometry selected in Grasshopper must include at least one picked data-set.

-Gumball widgets in Grasshopper appear for “picked object” data alone.
-Each picked  input item selected in Grasshopper will display its Grasshopper gumball in Rhino.
+Gumball widgets in Grasshopper appear for “picked data” alone.
+Each picked data selected in Grasshopper will display an associated Grasshopper gumball in Rhino.
 Grasshopper gumballs can directly manipulate the picked data via mouse movements.
-Updates to picked elements using these Grasshopper gumballs are live.
-Updates to previewed geometry results will occur while you manipulate the gumball.
+*Updates to picked elements using these Grasshopper gumballs are live.
+Updates to previewed geometry results will occur while you manipulate the gumball.*

 Grasshopper's gumball settings do not govern the Rhino gumballs associated with existing Rhino geometry.
 Likewise, Rhino gumball settings do not affect gumballs associated with picked objects.